Emergent non-Hermitian localization phenomena in the synthetic space of zero-dimensional bosonic systems: Conclusions

 \section{Conclusions}

-In this work, we have shown that the non-Hermitian localization phenomena, such as the non-Hermitian skin effect, naturally emerge in the synthetic space of the field moments of an zero-dimensional (anti-) $\cal PT$-symmetric bosonic systems.
-These results thus allow to simulate non-Hermitian localization effects in the field moments space of zero-dimensional systems.
-As a specific example, we considered a zero-dimensional physically realizable bosonic anti-$\cal PT$-symmetric dimer.
-Namely, by taking into consideration the full quantum properties of the system, we demonstrated the emergence of spectral, topological, and localization properties in the vector space spanned by its field moments, which can be mapped onto a spatial non-Hermitian 1D chain.
+In this work, we have shown that the non-Hermitian localization phenomena, such as the non-Hermitian skin effect, naturally emerge in the synthetic space of the field moments of bosonic zero-dimensional systems.
+As a specific example, we considered a physically realizable bosonic anti-$\cal PT$-symmetric dimer.
+Namely, by taking into consideration the full quantum properties of the system, we have demonstrated the emergence of spectral, topological, and localization properties in the vector space spanned by its field moments, which can be mapped onto a spatial non-Hermitian 1D chain.
 This synthetic field moment space exhibits a nontrivial localization transition induced by the presence of highly-degenerate EP.
 We revealed the emergence of ${\mathbb Z}_2$ non-Hermitian skin effect in such synthetic 1D space of high-order field moments of the dimer, i.e., the formation of skin modes appearing at both edges of synthetic $\cal PT$-symmetric 1D lattice.
 In comparison to previous $\cal PT$-symmetric models exhibiting localization transitions, which were proposed {\it a priori} and require a construction of spatial arrays of finely tuned waveguides/cavities, our method bears an opposite {\it a posteriori} approach, demonstrating that those theoretical models can naturally emerge in synthetic space of currently realizable low-dimensional physical systems.

 Beyond the theoretical interest of this approach, it also bears a significant experimental advantage because local site perturbations can now be easily controlled.
 Indeed, this localization transition and $\mathcal{PT}$ symmetry breaking occurs in a 1D $N$-site synthetic space, but the physical system displaying such a property remains, in our example, a zero-dimensional bosonic dimer.
 Thus, to obtain a NHH akin to those emerging in higher-dimensional lattice architectures ~\cite{Bergholtz2021,Delplace2021,Mandal2021} one has to {\it tune the few parameters of the dimer instead of fine-tuning all the parameters of the lattice}.
 Furthermore, as discussed in the main text, measuring the dynamics in the synthetic space just requires standard beam-splitter operations.